 Select Windows OS version which you want to receive the list of mandatory security updates for.
 This time in section Windows 10/Server 2016 (w100/w100-x64) we choose version x64 Global (multilingual updates) and click on Start.

 At first the program will get a list of available patches and then begin to download ones that have not yet been downloaded.
 This means that you can run the program periodically to check for new updates without having to download all completely anew (you must perform these actions at least every month as new Microsoft security updates are released).
 Depending on your internet channel and product selection download, it can take a long time.

 - In the programs settings you can specify that the updates were taken not from the Microsoft Update site, but from internal WSUS server (WSUS button);

 - If you connect to the internet using proxy server, the address of proxy and credentials can be set by pressing on button Proxy.

 Please note that depending on the selected Windows editions, you may need several additional gigabytes of free space to store the update files on the MDT server disk.

 All downloaded updates are stored in Client folder.

 To install updates on the clients computers use program UpdateInstaller.exe with graphical interface.
 But in our case we will not use it, because GUI is not needed.
 For this case, there is a file with a batch script Update.cmd (which runs another script — \cmd\DoUpdate.cmd).
 MDT 2013 will run file update.cmd when deploying Windows 10 on clients.

-- Catalog wsus contains the latest version of the Windows Update Agent
+- Folder wsus contains the latest version of the Windows Update Agent;

-- Catalog w100-x64\glb — contains downloaded update files for Windows 10 in *.cab format
+- Folder w100-x64\glb — contains downloaded update files for Windows 10 in the *.cab format.

 After all update files are downloaded on your local disk, close WSUS Offline Updater application and fully copy folder Client to your MDT deployment server to folder C:\DeploymentShare\Scripts (by default).